International schools in Manhattan that are particularly well suited for expat children.

 National Curriculum of England, International Primary Curriculum; ages 3-11; co-ed; private day school.

-WCLA opened in September 2011 in a refurbished school in the East Village, with about 40 pupils.
-It is part of a chain of international private schools that includes the British Schools of Houston and Boston.
+Nord Anglia International School is part of a chain of international private schools that includes the British Schools of Houston and Boston.
 The school offers the English curriculum combined with the International Primary Curriculum.
-At the helm is veteran headmaster John Taylor (previously head of Dulwich College Shanghai).
+At the helm is principal Craig Halsall.
 The attractive, spacious facilities include an impressive gym, mostly bright classrooms and a rooftop playground.